visual-layer/visuallayer/README.md

 <!--
 ## Access
-The `visuallayer` SDK provides a convenient way to access the sanitized version of the datasets in Python.
+The `visuallayer` SDK provides a convenient way to access the clean version of the datasets in Python.
 Alternatively, for each dataset in this repo, we provide a `.csv` file that lists the problematic images from the dataset.

 You can use the listed images in the `.csv` to improve the model by re-labeling them or just simply removing it from the dataset.